rust-cli/book/src/in-depth/exit-code.md

 # Exit codes

-A program doesn't always success.
+A program doesn't always succeed.
 And when an error occurs,
-you should make sure to use the correct ways to emit the necessary information.
+you should make sure to emit the necessary information correctly.
 In addition to
 [telling the user about errors](human-communication.md), on most systems,